Frequently Asked Questions

 Do I need a healthcare provider to complete the mandatory Health History/Immunization Form?

 This is a self-reporting tool.
 However, the immunization section will require dates of immunization and an updated PPD (Tuberculosis screening test).
 All immunizations that are mandated by the university can be received through Student Health Services.
-For fee schedule, see our Fees and Eligibility page.

 Is it really necessary to get the Meningitis vaccine?